Akbram98/Paramed-AndroidApp/README.md

 ## About the Project

-Paramed is an emergency centered application service which provides a platform for paramedics where they can view common patient vital readings while heading towards the location of the emergency.
-The rationale behind this is that paramedics, equipped with patient information even before arrival of the scene, would be better prepared to handle the care of the patient upon arrival.
-This would not only improve paramedic efficiency and responsiveness during an emergency but also improves their reliability and patient satisfaction.
+Paramed is an emergency-focused application designed to provide paramedics with real-time access to critical patient vital signs while en route to an emergency scene.
+The application enables paramedics to review essential patient information before arriving at the location, enhancing their preparedness and efficiency in delivering care.
+By equipping paramedics with advance knowledge, Paramed aims to improve response times, increase operational effectiveness, and boost patient satisfaction.

 ### Built With
- - Android studio to create an authentication service and dashboard for paramedic authentication and patient vital information display
+ - **Android Studio**: Developed an authentication service and dashboard for paramedics to access and display patient vital information.
- - Wampserver service with MySQL for paramedic authentication
+ - **WampServer and MySQL**: Implemented paramedic authentication using WampServer with a MySQL database.
- - Firebase real-time database for real-time communication of IoT device and android application from the internet
+ - **Firebase Real-Time Database**: Enabled real-time communication between the IoT device and the Android application over the internet.
- - An IoT device by leveraging the interface and functional utilities of a Raspberry Pi Microcontrolller and a MAX30102 Pulse Oxymetry Sensor
+ - **IoT Device**: Utilized a Raspberry Pi microcontroller and a MAX30102 Pulse Oximetry Sensor to capture vital signs.
- - Python([maxRun.py](https://github.com/Akbram98/Paramed-AndroidApp/blob/master/app/maxRun.py)) script to process MAX30102 blood oxygen raw readings into human-readable approximations and send to the firebase database for retrieval
+ - **Python Script ([maxRun.py](https://github.com/Akbram98/Paramed-AndroidApp/blob/master/app/maxRun.py))**: Processed raw blood oxygen readings from the MAX30102 sensor into human-readable data and sent it to the Firebase database for retrieval.

 ## Getting Started